 Lake Burley Griffin is the ideal water playground; there’s no better way to experience the nation's capital than at play on its central lake.

 Book one of the many cruises available.
-Hire a canoe, kayaks or paddle boats and explore West Basin at your leisure.
-Hire a boat from the Canberra Yacht Club or Lake Burley Griffin Boat Hire.
+Hire a canoe or kayaks and explore West Basin at your leisure.
+Hire a sail boat from the Canberra Yacht Club.
 Choose anything from trailer sailers to family dinghies.

 Lake Ginninderra and Lake Tuggeranong are also ideal for water recreation.
 Extensive parks and cycle ways, cafes and restaurants surround both of these lakes.